-Today I'm going to share an adorable Bicycle with Balloons cake tutorial!
+Today I'm going to share an adorable Bicycle and Balloons cake tutorial!

 I wanted to take a little break from fondant today and so we are working with two of my FAVORITE cake decorating mediums--buttercream & chocolate candy coating! ;0)